Skip to content

 Bacteriostatic Water vs Sterile Water

-Bacteriostatic water (BW) contains 0.9% benzyl alcohol as a preservative, preventing microbial growth in the reconstituted solution.
+Bacteriostatic water (BW) contains 0.9% benzyl alcohol as a preservative, preventing microbial growth.
+This guide covers proper handling for all research peptides., preventing microbial growth in the reconstituted solution.
 Always use BW for multi-use vials.
 Sterile water can be used for single-dose reconstitution but the solution must be used immediately.

 Research Use Only: All information is for educational and research purposes.
 Not medical advice.
 For research use only.
 Not for human consumption.
 Consult a qualified physician.